-As part of the Highlights Foundation’s Essential Conversations series for children’s book storytellers, we will host a four-day retreat in collaboration with Rebecca Dykes Memorial Writers.
-The retreat has been thoughtfully formed to offer a safe environment for writers to gather and find ways to express themselves through stories that empower survivors of gender-based trauma, and explore the effects of violence on our communities as a whole.
+As part of the Highlights Foundation’s Essential Conversations series for children’s book storytellers, we hosted a four-day retreat in collaboration with Rebecca Dykes Memorial Writers.
+The retreat was thoughtfully formed to offer a safe environment for writers to gather and find ways to express themselves through stories that empower survivors of gender-based trauma, and explore the effects of violence on our communities as a whole.

 We thank our keynote faculty, including Sera Rivers, Isaac Fitzsimons, Heather Demetrios and Alex Villasante, with supportive resources from guests Jane Houng, Michelle Hazen, and Alaina Kozma.
 Offered in this post are three perspectives about the retreat from three faculty members.